Samsu-iluna: Fragmentation of the Empire

-In the end, Samsu-iluna was left with a kingdom that was only fractionally larger than the one his father had started out with 50 years prior (but which did leave him mastery of the Euphrates up to and including the ruins of Mari and its dependencies).
+In the end, Samsu-iluna was left with a kingdom that was only fractionally larger than the one he started out with (but which did leave him mastery of the Euphrates River up to and including the ruins of Mari and its dependencies).
 The status of Eshnunna is difficult to determine with any accuracy, and while it may have remained in Babylonian hands the city was exhausted and its political influence at an end.